Ragtime · Blues · Hot Piano

 MJR

-Mister Jelly Roll — Alan Lomax, Duell, Sloan and Pearce, New York, 1950.
+Mister Jelly Roll — by Alan Lomax, Duell, Sloan and Pearce, New York, 1950.
 Page references are to the University of California Press 4th edition 2001, (Soft Cover) 344 pp.

 BGR